Advanced Prostate Cancer: AUA/ASTRO/SUO Guideline (2020)

 Determination of Evidence Strength

 Based on assessments of the domains described above, the methodology team graded the strength of evidence for each intervention as high, moderate, low, or very low.
-Randomized controlled trials (RCT) of interventions start as “high” strength of evidence and are graded down based on the presence and severity of shortcomings in each domain.
+RCTs of interventions start as “high” strength of evidence and are graded down based on the presence and severity of shortcomings in each domain.
 A “high” grade indicates high confidence that the evidence reflects the true effect and that further research is very unlikely to change confidence in the estimate of effect.
 A “moderate” grade indicates moderate confidence that the evidence reflects the true effect and further research may change the estimate.
 A “low” grade indicates low confidence that the evidence reflects the true effect and further research is likely to change the confidence in the estimate of effect and could increase the confidence in the estimate.
 A “very low” grade indicates evidence either is unavailable or is too limited to permit any conclusion due to extreme study limitations, inconsistency, imprecision, or reporting bias.

 The AUA employs a three-tiered strength of evidence system to underpin evidence-based guideline statements.
-In short, high certainty by GRADE translates to AUA A-category strength of evidence, moderate to B, and both low and very low to C. (Table 1)
+In short, high certainty by GRADE translates to AUA A-category strength of evidence, moderate to B, and both low and very low to C. (Table 2)

-Table 1: Strength of Evidence Definitions
+Table 2: Strength of Evidence Definitions

 AUA Nomenclature: Linking Statement Type to Evidence Strength